-We get this question almost every day: how can I get deleted text messages back?
-We all know that texts and messages sometimes get deleted by accident.
+We get this question almost every day: “How do I get deleted messages back on my iPhone?”

 - How Do I Delete Texts and iMessages on My Mac?